charlielito/pedestrian-detection/README.md

 In case of using `ssd_mobilenet_v2`, the only change required is the `TRAINED_CKPT_PREFIX` variable for whatever checkpoint number you want to export.
 Also if you want your model to receive a image encoded string instead of the raw image matrix, use `INPUT_TYPE=encoded_image_string_tensor`

 ## Running inference
-To run inference over the video of the dataset or a folder wit a bunch of images run the following service:
+To run inference over the video of the dataset or a folder with a bunch of images run the following service:
 ```
 docker-compose run run-inference
 ```
 Modify inside `scripts/run_inference.py` the `source_path` variable for choosing a video file or a folder.

 Enjoy!

+### Training for another task

+This can be a good starting point if you need a detector for another task.
+Just need to change the creating of the dataset and tf records, change the file [label map file](annotations/label_map.pbtxt) with the new label map, and change the configuration file with the new number of classes.
+That would be it!